jepetersohn/Ruby-Racer-2/README.md

 ### Code Base
 In this challenge, we're going to begin with some provided code.
 We have some fully functional code:  a `Die` class that represents a real-world, rollable die and then a few methods that will help us updating the screen (see `die.rb` and `reset_screen.rb`.

-We also have some partially completed code:  the `RubyRacer` class where we'll find a number of empty method definitions with comments about what they should do, but we'll need to actually write the bodies of these methods ourselves (see `ruby_racer.rb`).
+We also have some partially completed code:  the `RubyRacer` class where we'll find a number of empty method definitions with comments about what they should do.
+We'll need to actually write the bodies of these methods ourselves (see `ruby_racer.rb`).

 And finally we have the driver code in `runner.rb`.
 This code provides a basic outline for running a game of Ruby Racer.

-We may alter the provide code as necessary; however, the code base is generally well-written, and we should pay attention to the style, what methods exist, what their inputs and return values are, and how they segment the actions necessary to play the game.
+We may alter the provided code as necessary; however, the code base is generally well-written, and we should pay attention to the style, what methods exist, what their inputs and return values are, and how they segment the actions necessary to play the game.

 ## Releases
-### Release 0: Make the Game Payable
+### Release 0: Make the Game Playable
 We need to build on the provided code base to create a working version of *Ruby Racer*.
 Most of the work will be in filling out the `RubyRacer` class, but we might want or need to change some of the other code as well.

 Let's remember to test our code.
 While the behaviors of the `RubyRacer` class are described in comments related to each method, they are not documented in our test suite.